The following is summarized from the USA.gov website: https://www.usa.gov/selective-service

 Who Does Not Need to Register: There are exemptions for Selective Service Registration.
 Those who do not need to register include men who are in the U.S. on student or visitor visas or are part of a diplomatic trade mission and their families, men who are committed in hospitals, mental institutions, or prisons, or men serving in the military on full-time active duty or attending service academies.
 They must register if they leave these institutions before their 26th birthday.
 Note from the Selective Service System website: “Even though the Secretary of Defense has decided to allow women in combat jobs, the law has not been changed to include this.
 Consequently, only men are currently required to register by law with Selective Service during ages 18 thru 25.
 Women still do not register.”
 In February of 2019, the United States District Court for the Southern District of Texas ruled that the male-only draft is unconstitutional under the Equal Protection Clause.
 The government has appealed this decision to the 5th Circuit Court of Appeals.
 Oral arguments on the appeal were heard in March 2020, and a decision is pending.

 Proof of Registration: A registration acknowledgment card will arrive in the mail about 30 to 90 days after the registrant sends in his registration card.
 If the registration was done on-line, the acknowledgment card will be sent within three weeks.
 Acknowledgment cards not received within 90 days of registration or replacements for acknowledgment cards can be obtained by contacting Selective Service.
 Any changes in information provided on the registration forms, such as a change of address, must be reported to Selective Service within ten days.
-Changes must be reported until January 1st of the registrant’s 26th birthday.
+Changes must be reported until January 1st of the year of the registrant’s 26th birthday.
 Change of address forms can be obtained at the post office or by calling Selective Service.